Think with 3D: Geometric Imagination Grounded Spatial Reasoning from Limited Views: Experiments

 \subsection{Training Strategies}

-To further demonstrate the effectiveness of our training paradigm, we compare \method against several representative training strategies.
+To further demonstrate the effectiveness of our training paradigm, we compare \method against several representative training strategies as shown in Tab.~\ref{table:train}.
 Among them, Aug-CGMap-FFR-Out and Plain-CGMap-FFR-Out serve as SOTA baselines introduced in~\cite{mindcube}.
 Specifically, Aug-CGMap-FFR-Out performs reasoning with the augmented cognitive map (camera-view information included), whereas Aug-CGMap-FFR-Out relies solely on plain cognitive maps without augmentation.

 Under supervised training, our method surpasses raw-QA SFT, CoT SFT, and even the cognitive-map-based SFT proposed in~\cite{mindcube} by a margin of \textbf{3.1\%} (62.7 vs. 60.8).
 The relatively smaller improvement observed in the rotation sub-category can be attributed to its requirement for dynamic spatial imagination. \emph{Since our "think with 3D" supervised framework primarily targets static spatial understanding, the RL stage further enhances its dynamic capability by optimizing whole reasoning trajectories.} That is, through outcome-based RL, \method progressively refines the 3D latents across rollouts, achieving additional gains in both zero-RL and SFT-then-RL settings.
 Furthermore, \method achieves a \textbf{6.4\%} improvement over the cognitive-map-based SFT-then-RL baseline (75.2 vs. 70.7), demonstrating its superior capability in integrating spatial reasoning with reinforcement learning.